 Western spruce budworm is a major defoliator of Douglas-fir and true firs in Idaho.
 In recent years, the vast majority of statewide western spruce budworm activity has taken place in southern Idaho.
-Roughly 134,000 acres of western spruce budworm defoliation were recorded in 2023.
+The last time more than a few thousand acres of western spruce budworm activity was recorded in northern Idaho was in 2015.
+Roughly 134,000 acres of statewide western spruce budworm defoliation were recorded in 2023, and 146,000 acres in 2024.
 While the majority of the damage occurred in southern Idaho, about 11,000 acres of damage were mapped in the Idaho Panhandle in 2023, both in the Cabinet Mountains and the Selkirk Mountains.
-This is a significant increase in western spruce budworm activity in northern Idaho.
+In 2024, about 8,000 acres of western spruce budworm activity were mapped in northern Idaho.
+Although activity in the northern panhandle decreased in 2024, a new outbreak area was recorded northeast of Dworshak Reservoir.
+The past two years represent a significant increase in western spruce budworm activity in northern Idaho.
 Western spruce budworm outbreaks can be long lasting and negatively impact tree regeneration due to the insect feeding in the cones as well as on the foliage.